-- 1. A mid-year report to the Executive Committee is due 30 days before the mid-year meeting. - 2.
+- 1. A status report to the Executive Committee is due April 1 each year. - 2.
 A financial report of the regional conference is due 30 days after that conference. - 3.
-An annual report to the Executive Board is due 45 days before the annual meeting for inclusion in the packet to Board members.
+An annual report to the Executive Board is due September 1 before the annual meeting for inclusion in the packet to Board members.